 That said, crypto regulations remain at an early stage in the United States and across many other jurisdictions.
 The IRS has provided unclear guidance for crypto users, traders, and investors when it comes to forks or airdrops, while initial coin offerings (ICOs) have been scrutinized by the SEC.
 The evolution of government regulations could eventually provide more clarity in these areas to support the industry’s growth.

 Crypto has evolved from a privacy-focused culture a decade ago to a multi-billion-dollar asset class seeking legitimacy.
 Along the way, privacy advocates have had to contend with increasing government regulation and efforts to ensure compliance with global banking regulations.
 Coinbase’s move to provide services to government agencies represents a controversial step in that direction by providing surveillance of public data.

 ZenLedger can help you keep up with evolving government regulations by automatically recording important crypto transactions across exchanges and wallets, calculating your capital gain or loss, and auto-filling popular IRS forms, such as Form 1040 Schedule D and Form 8949.
-You can even use the platform to identify tax loss harvesting opportunities, which can reduce the amount of capital gains or ordinary income tax that you owe for the year.
+You can even use the platform to identify tax-loss harvesting opportunities, which can reduce the number of capital gains or ordinary income tax that you owe for the year.